-- A third party app is interfering with your alarms.
-Usually, these are apps labeled as cleaners/optimizers/boosters such as CCleaner, Clean Master, Greenify, DU Booster, etc. Please make sure to remove/disable these kinds of apps or add Zelda Alarm App to their exceptions rules (if they have one).
+- A third-party app is interfering with your alarms.
+Usually, these are apps labeled as cleaners/optimizers/boosters such as CCleaner, Clean Master, Greenify, DU Booster, etc. Please make sure to remove/disable these kinds of apps or add Zelda Alarm App to their exceptions rules, if any.

-- Some Android devices come with battery-saving features which may suspend/kill some apps or disable their background tasks (alarms) in order to save battery life.
+- Some Android devices come with battery-saving features that may suspend/kill some apps or disable their background tasks (alarms) in order to save battery life.

 Luckily they usually include some sort of whitelist where you can add your apps to prevent this behavior.

-We have recently included a notification within the app that warns you about these battery saving options and takes you to the app-whitelist, but in case you want to do it manually here is a list:
+We have recently included a notification within the app that warns you about these battery saving options and takes you to the app-whitelist.

 If you have already tried all the above solutions and are still facing some issues, please send a bug report from the “About” screen in the app.
 Let us know that you have already tried the F.A.Q solutions.